 Breathability

 The breathability of a baselayer is dependent on a number of factors, including the type and quality of the fabric, thickness, and openness of the weave.
 In general, lightweight merino wool and synthetic baselayers (like the Outdoor Research Echo) offer better breathability than heavier-weight offerings.
 But between the two materials, synthetics are by far the more breathable choice: While merino does a great job pulling moisture away from your skin, it has a tendency to hold on to it.
 We’ve also found that merino is simply too warm for most intense activities.
-As a result, synthetic baselayers are our go-to for mild conditions or when we anticipate building a sweat (think ski touring, nordic skiing, and running).
-And it’s worth mentioning that there are a few merino offerings that we’ve found to be serviceable, particularly those with mesh panels in high-heat areas (like the Smartwool Intraknit Active or Icebreaker 125 ZoneKnit).
+As a result, synthetic baselayers are our go-to for mild conditions or when we anticipate building a sweat (think ski touring, Nordic skiing, and running).
+And it’s worth mentioning that there are a few merino offerings that we’ve found to be serviceable, particularly those with mesh panels in high-heat areas (like the Smartwool Intraknit Active).

 Polyester: Excellent